Saegeband

 Röntgen bi-alfa cobalt M42

-Advantages of Röntgen Bi-Metal saw blades:
+Advantages of Röntgen bi-metal band saw blades:

-• for all steel qualities up to 1400N/mm² and non-ferrous metals
+• For all steel qualities up to 1400 N/mm² and non-ferrous metals

-• high cutting performance
+• High cutting performance

-• favourable price-performance ratio
+• Favorable price-performance ratio

-• narrow cutting channel/ less scrap
+• Narrow cutting channel / less scrap waste

 • Precise and straight cut